Palm, the new defunct mobile brand of yesteryear, could be able to make a comeback in the form of an Android phone from Alcatel.

 That page features the words ‘smart move’ which also happens to be Alcatel’s slogan, alongside the words ‘coming soon’

 Given the Palm-built WebOS software was sold off to LG, which is now using it to power Smart TVs, it’s unlikely any new Palm models will be running that software.
-It seems any rebirth of the Palm brand will be on devices running the Android operating system.

 As The Verge points out, introducing the well-known Palm name on phones in Europe and the US may help Alcatel improve its presence outside of the far east.